PaintSwap/samwitch-orderbook/README.md

 - The order quantity is limited to ~16mil
 - The maximum number of orders in the book that can ever be added is limited to 1 trillion
-- The maximum number of orders that can be added to a specific price level is between 4.2 - 16 billion
+- The maximum number of orders that can be added to a specific price level in its lifetime is 16 billion

 While this order book was created for `ERC1155` NFTs it could be adapted for `ERC20` tokens.